iaretechnician/barebones-masterserver-wiki/Networking-API.md

 ## Serialization
 Every single peace of data you send is converted into `byte[]`

 To avoid reflection and AOT methods, I didn't use any third party serialization libraries.
-Instead, every packet is serialized manually - it's really not too difficult to do, and gives you full control.
+Instead, every packet is serialized manually - it's not difficult to do, and gives you full control.

 :information_source: It doesn't mean you can't use serialization libs, such as **Json.NET** or **protobuf-net**.
 As long as they can turn objects into bytes and back again, and your platform supports them - have fun!